diffix/reference/docs/noise-layers.md

 Negative conditions add the symbol `<>` to the seed material.
 Note that `NOT IN` conditions are converted to their equivalent `<>` forms.

-The generic noise layer is seeded only with the secret salt.
+The generic noise layer is seeded with the names of the tables targeted by the query and the secret salt.

 ### Clear conditions